silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/00_Member.md

 Logins can be "remembered" across multiple devices when user checks the "Remember Me" box.
 By default, a new login token will be created and associated with the device used during authentication.
-When user logs out, all previously saved tokens for all devices will be revoked, unless `[api:RememberLoginHash::$logout_across_devices] is set to false.
+When user logs out, all previously saved tokens for all devices will be revoked, unless `[api:SilverStripe\Security\RememberLoginHash::$logout_across_devices] is set to false.
 For extra security, single tokens can be enforced by setting `[api:RememberLoginHash::$force_single_token] to true.

 ## Acting as another user ##